 With the exception of guide dogs or bona fide service animals and fish in aquariums with a combined capacity of 10 gallons or less, no pets are allowed in campus housing.
 Fish may be kept in rooms with the agreement of all roommates.
 Fish must be removed from the residential areas during long breaks.

-Any exception to the pet policy must be approved by the Director of Residence Life, Alice Agnew, or designee prior to the animal’s arrival on campus.
+Any exception to the pet policy must be approved by the Director of Residence Life, Sue Foster, or designee prior to the animal’s arrival on campus.

 A Resident Assistant (RA) is one of the first people you will meet and get to know when you move into your building.
 He or she is a full-time student and is also responsible for the smooth functioning of their building.
 In addition to handling many administrative tasks (such as opening and closing the buildings, managing move-in and move-out, completing Apartment Inspection Report forms, etc.), the RA is there to help you and other residents as individuals, as roommates, and as members of the MU community.
 RAs go through a careful selection process and extensive training and are great resources if you have any questions, problems, or concerns.

 An Assistant Director (AD) is a full-time professional staff member who lives on campus and is responsible for the supervision of HDs and RAs and the development of strong communities.
 Meet our ADs by clicking here

 Residence Life staff members are on-duty every night during the regular academic year.
 The schedule for who is on-duty and how to contact them is so posted on the bulletin board on every floor of the residence halls.